AnnieEvans83/Curriculum/README.md

      * Topic: Sonar sensors

      * Lab: Using sonar sensors to avoid obstacles (and crashes)

+### __Intermediate Level__

+At the end of this level the car should be able to recognize pedestrians and self-drive in a track